ahmad-360/port-scanner-by-ahmad-saoud/README.md

 # port-scanner-by-ahmad-saoud
-Peace be upon you, this tool is a great tool that scans the open ports of Ip of your choice developed by ahmad soud "is me" in python3
+Hi, this tool is a great tool that scans the open ports of Ip of your choice developed by ahmad soud "is me" in python3

 #HI this tool for testing and security only